eead-csic-compbio/allopolyploids/README.md

 done
 ```

 We now take these alignments of nucleotide sequences of both diploid and polyploid species and produce trimmed FASTA files suitable for phylogenetic tree inference.
 The goal is to define a solid diploid backbone, which should be covered by outgroup sequences as well, and then use it to filter out polyploid sequences/alleles with diploid block overlap < $MINBLOCKOVERLAP.
+Therefore, some sequences and species could be removed from the initial input.
 These parameters are set in [scripts/_trim_MSA_block.pl](./scripts/_trim_MSA_block.pl):
 ```
 my $MINBLOCKLENGTH = 100;
 my $MINBLOCKOVERLAP = 0.50; # fraction of diploid block covered by outgroups and polyploid seqs